 Being self-taught, she’s a telling example of this new type of officer.
 “I still can’t write one line of code but I do fully understand how the blockchain works — a concept I had never heard about a few years ago.
 And if I can, so can you.
 All it takes is some time and a curious mind.”

-As much crime has gone digital, the Dutch police now needs tech talent more than ever.
-Would you like to fight crime with code?
-Then find your future job here.
+Now that much crime has gone digital, the Dutch police need tech talent more than ever.
+Check out the various tech jobs they have to offer.

 This post is brought to you by the Dutch police.